DennisD2/tomorrow/src/morrow/sa9054-info.md

 - Check all "DD XXX" and "TODO" notes and solve the issues
 - SetVBWmode uses AUTO_ON/OFF and not VI_TRUE/FALSE.
 Replace this everywhere.
 - replace all (a1 & 256) and such with a1->opcode & 256.
+   After checking, this cannot be done.
+There is no setting of opcode value anywhere.
 - SetErrorStatus() in visa.c replace 1,2,3,... with #defines
+- rearrange MeasureAmplWithFreq with if vbwmode/rbwmode

 ## Status